appfuse/appfuse/README.txt

 To build this application - you must be using Ant 1.6.2+.
 You will also need to copy junit.jar into your $ANT_HOME/lib directory.

-Then setup Tomcat 4.1.x+ and install an SMTP server on localhost.
+You are expected to have Tomcat 5.0.x+ installed, as well as an SMTP server on localhost.
 If you don't want to install an SMTP server, change web/WEB-INF/classes/mail.properties to point to an existing one.

 To run this application, you will need to perform the following tasks: